 Chris Seiple, Ph.D., is President Emeritus of the Institute for Global Engagement (IGE).
 Chris joined IGE in January 2001 and served as IGE’s President from September 1, 2003 to September 1, 2015.
 Seiple has 25+ years’ experience in leadership—of casting a shared vision, and then building sufficient consensus for a strategy that can be implemented among multiple government and non-government stakeholders.
-He has a trusted and tested track record—from Northern/Eastern Africa to the Middle East and Central Asia, as well as in China and Southeast Asia—for discerning and implementing innovative ideas amidst disparate politics, cultures and theologies.
+His relational diplomacy discerns and implements innovative ideas amidst disparate politics, cultures and theologies.
+He has worked in Northern/Eastern Africa, the Middle East, Central/South Asia, China and Southeast Asia.

-Dr. Seiple is the CEO and co-founder of The Sagestone Group, a global consultancy focused on strategy, advice, and training.
-Seiple is affiliate faculty with the University of Washington’s Jackson School of International Studies, where he teaches “cross-cultural religious literacy.”
-He is a Senior Fellow at the Jackson School’s International Policy Institute, as well as its Initiative for Global Christian Studies.
-He is a Senior Fellow at the Foreign Policy Research Institute with their Program on National Security.
-He is also the global policy advisor to the executive leadership of the World Evangelical Alliance.
+Dr. Seiple is the Principal Advisor to the Templeton Religion Trust.
+He is a Senior Fellow at the University of Washington’s Jackson School of International Studies, where he teaches “cross-cultural religious literacy,” as well as a Senior Fellow at the Foreign Policy Research Institute with its Program on National Security.
+He is the global policy advisor to the executive leadership of the World Evangelical Alliance.

 Previously, Seiple served on a federal advisory committee to the U.S. Secretary of State, acting as a senior advisor to the Secretary for Religion and Foreign Affairs, simultaneously serving as the Co-Chair of the committee’s working group on religion and foreign policy.
 In this volunteer role, he drafted and built unanimity among the working group’s nearly 100 governmental, academic and practitioner members nationwide for a “White Paper” that presented recommendations for how the State Department should engage religious communities worldwide.
 This paper resulted in the 2013 establishment of an Office of Religion and Global Affairs at the State Department, while contributing to the promulgation of a national interagency strategy regarding religious engagement worldwide.